dinaomidvartehrani/Adult-Census-Income-Analysis/README.md

 - **Presentation.pptx**: PowerPoint presentation file summarizing the key aspects of the project.

+- **Presentation_G06.pdf** : PDF format of presentation file, summarizing the key aspects of the project.

 - **Progress_G06.pdf**: PDF file representing the progress report documenting the project's progress.

 - **Proposal_G06.pdf**: PDF file containing the initial proposal outlining the project objectives and methodology.